A Guide To Mountain Bikes

-Electric Mountain Bikes
+Electric Mountain bikes (E-MTB)

 E-MTBs are available as hardtails (with front suspension) or full suspension (front and rear).
 Hardtails are better suited to lighter trails and are more affordable; full suspension models offer more versatility and allow you to tackle even very rough ground with ease.
 Just as with regular mountain bikes, different frame geometries, fork travel and wheel sizes are available (including plus-size and fat wheels), to suit every kind of off-road riding.
 The addition of an electric motor on a high performance mountain bike allows you to attack the trails harder and faster, plus you can get another lap (or two) into your ride without getting worn out.

 What is the best Mountain bike for me?